 "The defendant stole the childhood of the victims by forcing them to kill and rape," prosecutor Luis Moreno-Ocampo told judges at trial.
 "Lubanga victimized the children before they ever had a chance to grow up into full human beings who could make their own decisions."

-While Lubanga was arrested and jailed by Congolese authorities before he was even indicted by the ICC, making him an easy target for the court, Kony's continuing freedom underscores one of its key weaknesses _ it's lack of police force to make arrests.
+While Lubanga was arrested and jailed by Congolese authorities before he was even indicted by the ICC, making him an easy target for the court, Kony's continuing freedom underscores one of the ICC's key weaknesses _ it's lack of a police force to make arrests.

 Despite the problems, Lubanga's case has also demonstrated _ albeit haltingly _ that the court has matured in its 10 years of work into an institution that can bring suspects to justice.